 Phone: (02) 6262 1213 Email: email@example.com

 QR Codes (Quick Response Code) are the most popular type of 2D “matrix barcode”.
-They are not used for point of sale.
+They are not used for point of sale currently however that may change in the future .
 They can encode text and are often used to encode webpage links or vbusiness cards.
-QR codes are read easily by smartphones & camera phones (if they have a barcode scanner app), and can be used in many different ways.
-It is commonly used to link people who scan the code to a particular webpage such as company homepage or a specific product page or youtube video.
+QR codes are read easily by smartphones & camera phones (if they have a barcode scanner app) and can be used in many different ways.
+It is commonly used to link people who scan the code to a particular web page, such as a company homepage, a specific product page, or a YouTube video.
+In addition to standard black and white QR codes, we offer a custom-design QR code service.

 Amazon barcodes are EAN or UPC barcodes.
-If selling only on Amazon we recommed you get UPC format.
-If selling in Australian stores as well as Amazon then get the EAN format.
+If selling only on Amazon, we recommend you get UPC format.
+If selling in Australian stores as well as Amazon, then get the EAN format.

 Still not sure what you need?
 No problem.
-Get in touch and we can advise.
+Get in touch, and we can advise you regarding product barcodes.